 In a previous blogpost, I discussed how and where to use video in elearning.

-These days, creating video isn’t a demanding task, and there are many tools that can help you film and edit easily.
+These days, creating a video isn’t a demanding task, and there are many tools that can help you film and edit easily.
 But when it comes to using this video for training purposes, that’s a complete different story: you need to make it exciting, professional and impactful, all at the same time!

 Challenging, but certainly not impossible.